BleachDev/mcosm/README.md

 # McOSM
-A Minecraft OSM Shell Generator fully compatible with CubicChunks, Terra121 and the Build The Earth map projection
+A Mod that imports OpenStreetMap data into Minecraft, fully compatible with CubicChunks, Terra121 and the Build The Earth map projection.

 ![](https://i.imgur.com/rreILw9.png)
 ![](https://i.imgur.com/GvREQrZ.jpg)